sewa20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that changes group ownership
-Create a script that changes both group and ownership Create a script that changes ownership of a symbolic link Create a script that changes ownership only if it's owned by a certain user
+Create a script that changes both group and ownership Create a script that changes ownership of a symbolic link Create a script that changes ownership only if it's owned by a certain user Create a script that plays StarWars IV in the terminal